troy896/magisk-files/note.md

-## Magisk b98558b8-delta by HuskyDG
+## Magisk 3ed0ab8e-delta by HuskyDG

 ### What is new?

-- Minor fixes
+- Delay MagiskHide app_zygote monitor to every 0.01s

 ### Diff from official